wannaco/Quiz-Web-app-/README.md

 4. Under Execute the app as, select whose authorization the app should run with: your account (the developer's) or the account of the user who visits the app (see permissions).
 5. Under Who has access to the app, select who should be allowed to visit it.
 The options differ depending on the type of account you have, but they can include "Only myself", any member of your domain, "Anyone" (with a Google account), or "Anyone, even anonymous".
 6. Click Deploy.

+This can be improved, it was a small project.
+If you have any questions feel free to reachout.